Linaro/lava/doc/v2/code-of-conduct.rst

 In a project of any size, inevitably there will be people with whom you may disagree, or find it difficult to cooperate.
 Accept that, but even so remain respectful.
-Disagreement is no excuse for poor behaviour or personal attacks, and a community in which people feel threatened is not a healthy community.
+Disagreement is no excuse for poor behavior or personal attacks, and a community in which people feel threatened is not a healthy community.

 .. _code_of_conduct_good_faith: